yihui/yihui.org/content/en/2017-05-17-when-in-doubt-upgrade.md

     I always recommend `checkBuilt = TRUE`.
 It is a conservative choice, which may waste you a few more minutes to reinstall packages that actually still work well under the new version of R, but I prefer safety over time.

 - Homebrew: `brew upgrade && brew cleanup`.
-Homebrew is one of the two most important reasons why I switched from Linux to macOS a few years ago.[^2] It is so awesome and convenient, and is exactly how I expect how system package manager to work: allow the community to help manage packages via Github pull requests.
+Homebrew is one of the two most important reasons why I switched from Linux to macOS a few years ago.[^2] It is so awesome and convenient, and is exactly how I expect how system package manager to work: allow the community to help manage packages via GitHub pull requests.
 I'm seriously looking forward to Jeroen's project on [building R packages with Homebrew](https://www.r-consortium.org/blog/2017/04/03/q1-2017-isc-grants).
 This is something I have waited for long, and I think the future of Homebrew R is brighter than the CRAN binaries of R and R packages.

 - LaTeX: I think everybody knows that I dislike everything about LaTeX except the PDF output.[^3] I dislike the installation, maintenance, syntax, and debugging process of LaTeX.
 Almost everything is painful on every platform.[^4] I'm not going to rant more, but ~~just point out that updating LaTeX (and LaTeX packages) could be trickier than you imagined.~~ [TinyTeX](/tinytex/) has made it much easier compared to other LaTeX distributions: just use the R function `tinytex::tlmgr_update()`, or run the command line `tlmgr update --all --self`.